aforensics/HiddenVM/README.md

 More importantly, our intention is for HVM's virtual machines to be truly 'hidden', i.e. forensically undetectable.
 This is the first time you can emulate VeraCrypt's Windows [Hidden OS](https://www.veracrypt.fr/en/VeraCrypt%20Hidden%20Operating%20System.html) feature, except this time the plausible deniability isn't [broken by security researchers](https://www.researchgate.net/publication/318155607_Defeating_Plausible_Deniability_of_VeraCrypt_Hidden_Operating_Systems) and it's for any OS you want.

 Due to using LUKS encryption, Tails' persistent volume feature currently offers no anti-forensics for the data in that area of your Tails stick and is therefore not airport border inspection proof.
-If that ever changes, we would prefer to integrate HiddenVM more elegantly into Tails' existing infrastructure, and we appreciate the wonderful work that the Tails devs do.
+If that ever changes, we would prefer to integrate HiddenVM more elegantly into Tails' existing infrastructure, and we appreciate the wonderful work that Tails devs do.

 ### Can I install the Extension Pack in HVM's VirtualBox?